jwashin/jsonrpc2-dart/README.md

 **server1\_for\_client_test.dart**

-- provides a server for the client test. uses start.dart as framework.
+- provides a server for the client test. uses package:start.dart as framework.

 **server2\_for\_client_test.dart**